 Mexico’s biggest bus company is ADO.
 They have multiple trips each day to/from the majority of places listed here.

 ADO has large buses with big comfortable seats and outlets at each seat for your gadgets.
-You can buy your tickets in advance online, or show up to the bus station 30-45 minutes before the trip to buy them.
+You can buy your tickets in advance online, or show up at the bus station 30-45 minutes before the trip to buy them.

 Colectivos (shared vans) are the most inexpensive way to get around.
 As a general rule, they cost half as much as the bus, but take 25% longer to get there because they make more stops.